actions-marketplace-validations/timely-deploy_action/README.md

           environment: production
 ```

-See [deploy.yml](.github/workflows/deploy.yml) for an example deployment from GitHub Actions.
+See [ci.yml](.github/workflows/ci.yml) for an example of triggering a deployment from GitHub Actions.

 ## License